- State Information

 In some states, you can completely eliminate the DUI/DWI license suspension after completing your car breathalyzer program.
 Our state requirements pages include step-by-step information on how to obtain an interlock restricted license in each state, as well as helpful links to state DMV pages and necessary forms.
 Following these instructions can get you behind the wheel safely and quickly.

 How Long Do You Keep the Restricted License?

-Every state has different requirements on how long you’ll have to keep your ignition interlock restricted license.
+State by state ignition interlock information is available to help you understand how long you’ll have to keep your ignition interlock restricted license.
 Your state can also determine details ranging from where you can drive to the time of day you’re allowed to drive while you have this license.

 Along with state requirements, several other factors can play a role in how long you’ll have to keep your restricted license.
 These aspects include: